Always LEAVE NO TRACE.

 All said and done, the trail was 5.5km starting and ending at the entrance boardwalk.
 It took me 1 hour and 30 minutes of slow-paced hiking, but with another hour tacked onto that to enjoy it to the fullest.

 Nearby Amenities & Attractions

 Taylor Head Provincial Park is another Eastern Shore must-do.
-A 40-minute drive from Clam Harbour, but a place that deserves a full day to explore.
+A 40-minute drive north of Clam Harbour, but a place that deserves a full day to explore.
 Offering 20km of coastline with hiking trails and beautiful beaches, it’s similar to Clam Harbour, but with over 15km of trails.
 A 40-minute drive south is Martinique Beach, the province’s longest sand beach.
 With consistently good conditions for surfing, an on-site surf shop, rentals & lessons, the beach is also lifeguard monitored in July and August.

 These parks and beaches bookend the 100 Wild Islands A pristine, wild archipelago ripped straight from a Darwinian dream.
 This area makes for some of the greatest ocean kayaking adventures North America has to offer.
 The Nova Scotia Nature Trust has made it their goal to protect all 100 of the islands through private donations, while government drags its heels with public protection goals.